 Three locations, three places where BBS works to build the future, together with the University of Bologna, businesses and, of course, our Community.
-BBS is proud to welcome Alumni, students, staff, and guests back to Villa Guastavillani, to the Trade Fair Center, and soon to the new Campus opposite the Villa.
+BBS is proud to welcome Alumni, students, staff, and guests back in presence.

 The first in-person meeting of Bologna Business School’s staff was an opportunity to recall the value and importance of working with the future and for the future.
 The future of people, first and foremost, of research and education, without a doubt, but also of places and what they represent.